Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for New York wildlife—detecting white-tailed deer in Catskill and Adirondack forests, locating hawks and owls roosting in trees, tracking coyotes that increasingly inhabit suburban Westchester, and even revealing surprising urban wildlife in Central Park and Prospect Park at night.
+Here is the breakdown.
+Yes, thermal imaging is great for New York wildlife—detecting white-tailed deer in Catskill and Adirondack forests, locating hawks and owls roosting in trees, tracking coyotes that increasingly inhabit suburban Westchester, and even revealing surprising urban wildlife in Central Park and Prospect Park at night.

 Is thermal footage useful for documentaries?

-Thermal is uniquely powerful for New York documentaries—visualizing the urban heat island effect across Manhattan, capturing steam venting from Con Edison's network of underground pipes, revealing energy loss in pre-war Brooklyn brownstones, or documenting the heat signature of subway tunnels and Wall Street data centers.
+Here is what that looks like on the ground.
+Thermal is uniquely powerful for New York documentaries—visualizing the urban heat island effect across Manhattan, capturing steam venting from Con Edison's network of underground pipes, revealing energy loss in pre-war Brooklyn brownstones, or logging the heat signature of subway tunnels and Wall Street data centers.

 Can thermal footage be composited?